ace-bibabo/ChaTogether/README.md

-# TESSENGER: A Simple Chat Application
+# ChaTogether: A Chat Application

 ## Introduction